Archive: August 26, 2024

 In my office I have a pile of magazines.
 Real paper pick em up and read em magazines.
 The stack is in FIFO order, and depending on how busy or bored I am, it gets deeper or shallower.

 One might ask why I read these as paper, and I'm not sure; I read most books on Kindle, and I have experimented with electronic versions of magazines, but somehow it just doesn't "work".
-I think paper is more skimmable I certainly don't ready any mag cover to cover, but rather just pick and chose and read and skip.
-The heads and subheads are good guides, the callouts helpful, pictures and diagrams are interesting, and even cool ads might get my attention.
+I think paper is more skimmable; I certainly don't ready any mag cover to cover, but rather just pick and chose and read and skip.
+The heads and subheads are good guides, the callouts helpful, pictures and diagrams are interesting (and cartoons!), and even cool ads might get my attention.

 Anyway.